Tuesday, July 14, 2015

 “We’re just here to observe,” Steinhart said.
 “Please don't ask any questions.”

-Peculiar objects decorated the walls.
-An old chrome hubcap, several jawbones of indistinct origin, and some shells.
+Peculiar objects decorated the walls: an old chrome hubcap, several jawbones of indistinct origin, and some shells.
 Lateral vigas supported the ceiling.
-Bits of hay in the walls suggested real adobe formed them, not the cement-variety used by local builders.
+Bits of hay in the walls suggested real adobe formed them, not the cement variety used by local builders.

 “I have brought visitors, Grandmother,” Sam said.